nbursa/dashboard/README.md

 ## Features

 - Responsive layout with navigation and bottom sections.
-- Weather, To-Do List, Calendar, and News Feed widgets.
+- Weather, Task List, Calendar, and News Feed widgets.
 - Tailwind CSS for styling.
 - Vite for fast development and build.
 - TypeScript for type safety.